ProactiveProgrammers/structured-types-starter/README.md

 - Use the `cd` command to change into the directory for this repository.
 - Change into the program source code directory by typing `cd source`.
 - Run both of the provided Python scripts by typing the following:
-  - `python determine-even-odd.py`: demonstrate computation with integer values and modular arithmetic
+  - `python compute-tuple-intersection.py`: demonstrate computation of tuple intersection
-  - `python floating-point-confusion.py`: demonstrate computation with floating-point values
+  - `python perform-apply-to-each.py`: demonstrate the use of a higher-order function
 - Confirm that the programs are producing the expected output.
 - Make sure that you can explain why the programs produce the output that they do.
 - If you have already installed the